 I may not like chicken wings, but that doesn’t mean I don’t like it hot.
 I like hot dogs on a New York City corner, but at a party, they’re just too weeny.
 Instead, I serve the hottest, juiciest sausage in North Africa: Morocco’s fiery Merguez.
-A colonial acquisition to French cuisine, Merguez is made from lamb and spiced with anything from sumac to harissa.
-Above all, it is hot as the desert sun.
+A colonial acquisition to French cuisine, Merguez is best products made from lamb and spiced with anything from sumac to harissa.
+Above all, it is hot as the desert how to buy viagra in philippines sun.

 I love my sausages grilled, smoky with char, and crisp.
-But because the Super Bowl is in the winter, I grill my sausages on my panini press.
-Then, instead of doughy hot dog buns, I stuff them into hearty, crusty baguette, lined with not one, but two sauces.
-The first is a fiery harissa mayonnaise.
+But because the Super Bowl viagra of pfizer is in the winter, I grill my sausages on my panini press.
+Then, instead of doughy hot dog buns, I stuff them into hearty, crusty baguette, lined with not viagra online without prescription best price one, but two sauces.
+The first is a fiery viagra blister 4 harissa mayonnaise.
 The second is a crème fraîche cooled with grated cucumber and shredded fresh mint.
 Baby spinach leaves and crumbled Terra chips finish off this gorgeous Merguez baguette.

 If hot dogs are chihauhaus, then this Merguez baguette is a pit bull.

 - 4 Merguez sausages, equaling 1 pound total